 If you’ve ever wondered what the reason is for this collection of food within the hive, and how it is used alongside other hive ingredients, then here’s the simple answer: Bee pollen is the primary source of nutrition for the bees and it is collected and stored in abundance, so there is always a surplus.
 The bees feed off the pollens and also combine the granules with honey and nectars.
 In doing so they are consuming a veritable power-house of nutrients – vitamins, proteins, carbs, calcium, zinc, manganese, and much more.

-Since the bees collect pollen to provide nutrition for the colony, it stands to reason that they are selective about what they collect and that they collect only the best available produce.
+Since the bees collect pollen to provide nutrition for the colony, it stands to reason that they are selective about what they collect and that they collect only from the best available sources.
 Weakened or contaminated pollens are rejected, and bees travel many miles in search of the purest and most nutritious pollens available within their region.

 It’s important to understand the diverse range of nutrients in bee pollen and to understand the role played by each of these nutrients in the human body.
 Some of the components of this substance are present only in trace amounts, where others are abundant, taking up the lions share of the substance by volume.
 Trace minerals and vitamins such as calcium and magnesium are present, yet they account for a relatively low percentage of the product by volume, whereas others, including riboflavin, B3 are present in far greater amounts.

-There has been much said about the bioavailability of bee pollen and many people are slightly misled by this term.
-It should be understood that whole grain, natural granules of pollen are a food and not a compressed vitamin powder which has been synthetically manufactured.
+As we said earlier, there has been much said about the bioavailability of bee pollen and many people are slightly misled by this term.

 The body has the capacity to absorb foods quite easily and to extract from them the various minerals and components which it needs to function optimally.
-Yes, there is always some waste, but bee pollen in its raw and unprocessed form is very accessible to the digestive processes.
+Yes, there is always some waste, but bee pollen in its raw and unprocessed form is very accessible to the digestive system.